groupdocs/reference.groupdocs.com/content/sites/groupdocs/redaction/english/java/com.groupdocs.redaction.integration/metadatacollection/_index.md

 ---
 title: MetadataCollection
 second_title: GroupDocs.Redaction for Java API Reference
-description: Represents a dictiu043enary of MetadataItem with its title as a key.
+description: Represents a dictionary of MetadataItem with its title as a key.
 type: docs
 weight: 11
 url: /java/com.groupdocs.redaction.integration/metadatacollection/